Kotlin/kandy/docs/topics/guides/Quick-Start-Guide.md

 <tabs>
 <tab title="Notebooks">

-To integrate Kandy and Dataframe into an interactive notebook, use the following commands:
+To integrate Kandy and DataFrame into an interactive notebook, use the following commands:

 <tabs>
 <tab title="Latest versions">